nataz77/route/README.md

 ## Why Cloudflare Workers?
 - It's easy to setup
-- The free tier has 100k requests per day (which in my opinion is a lot!)
+- The free tier has 100k requests per day (which is a lot!)
 - Runs on the global Cloudflare Network
 - Took 12 lines of code to create this service (could take even less)